 Other Names: Lymphoid Leukosis, Big Liver Disease, Visceral Lymphoma, Lympocytoma, Lymphomatosis

-A variety of other tumors have been associated with ALV, including hemangiomas, histiocytic sarcomas, nephroblastomas, fibrosarcomas, chondromas, osteomas, myxomas, adenocarcinomas, mesotheliomas.
-These tumors can occur alone or with the leukoses.
+In addition to these forms, ALV has been associated with a variety of other tumors, including hemangiomas, histiocytic sarcomas, nephroblastomas, fibrosarcomas, chondromas, osteomas, myxomas, adenocarcinomas, and mesotheliomas.
+These may occur alone or alongside leukosis.

 Transmission